-- Improvement requires understanding nature of failures that arise.
+- Also a standalone quality attribute!

+- Ability to avoid or recover from failures.

 - Failures can be prevented, tolerated, removed, or forecasted.

 - How are failures detected?

 - How frequently do failures occur?

 - What happens when a failure occurs?

 - How long can the system be out of operation?

 - When can failures occur safely?

 - Can failures be prevented?

 - What notifications are required when failure occurs?